 - Admission fees were last amended in 2018. - Daily admission fee age categories for the pool were aligned with all facility admission fee age categories2.
-Admission fees were increased between 50 cents and \$1.75 per visit (10-20%). - Use and lesson fees increased by 10%. - Mammoth Lakes Youth Swim Team Season Pass is calculated at a 20% discount from the Youth Season Pass fee.
-Swim Team pool rental fees are discounted by 20%.
+Admission fees were increased between 50 cents and \$1.75 per visit (10-20%). - Use and lesson fees increased by approximately 10% over the 2018 fees. - Mammoth Lakes Youth Swim Team Season Pass is calculated at a 20% discount from the Youth Season Pass fee.
+Swim Team pool rental fees are discounted by approximately 20%.